berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Bottom of the career ladder
-A poistion with the lowest level of responsibility or compensation I worked my way up from the bottom of the career ladder
+A position with the lowest level of responsibility or compensation I worked my way up from the bottom of the career ladder
 ---

 ***
 Be fired
-Be forced to leave your job for doing somethig wrong He was fired for stealing goods from the warehouse
+Be forced to leave your job for doing something wrong He was fired for stealing goods from the warehouse
 ---